tbgolfer86/Code-Refactor/README.md

 ---

   ## Usage
   This application has links in the navigation bar that relocate the user to the corresponding section on the page.
-The screenshots below show the HTML file opened in a browser.<br>
+The screenshots below show the HTML file opened in a browser.<br><br>
   https://tbgolfer86.github.io/Code-Refactor/

   ![alt text](assets/images/Screenshot1.png)